simonlzn/simonlzn.github.io/_posts/2016-07-18-Communication-between-different-applications-in-different-languages.md

 Since we need to use the RabbitMQ server to pass the messages around.
 Please download the RabbitMQ server <a href="https://www.rabbitmq.com/download.html">here</a>.
 Start the server by running the rabbitmq-server in the sbin folder.

 Since the project was originally aimed to offer the possibility to a web application based on Spring to talk to a python application, so I chose Spring Boot to set up the web server.
 If you are only interested in the communication between a Java application and a python application, please skip the next section and jump to the <a href="#main_content">“Messaging Setup”</a> section.
-The project is built with the tool [Link](https://gradle.org/) gradle, just download it and set the executable file in the environmental path.
+The project is built with the tool [gradle](https://gradle.org/), just download it and set the executable file in the environmental path.

 <h3>Web Application Setup</h3>
 Here I chose Spring Boot to build a simple stand-alone application to provide the UI for the communication.
 The code is similar with the sample code in <a href="http://spring.io/guides/gs/serving-web-content/">Spring Boot</a>.
 Clone the code from <a href="https://github.com/simonlzn/SpringWithGradle">here</a> and input the following command to run it.